betamore/fewd/_slides/unit2.md

 # Version Control with

-## An open source program for tracking changes in text files.
+## An open source program for tracking changes in text files

 ???
 ## Learn more